Theophileaseh/Awesome-Books-ES6/README.md

 # Awesome Books ES6

-> Awesome Books is a web application built using htm, css, javaScript, luxon and npm, used to store and display a list of books from various authors.
+> Awesome Books is a web application built using html, css, javaScript, luxon and npm, used to store and display a list of books from various authors.

 ## Website Link